openstack-archive/refstack/specs/prior/implemented/seperate_refstack_tester_from_refstack.rst

 **Testing**

-The new project will require a base set of tests so that ci works propperly.
+The new project will require a base set of tests so that ci works properly.

 **Documentation Impact**